 Can One Co-Executor Make a Decision Unilaterally?

 Can joint executors act independently?
-One co-executor can make decisions on the estate.
+Yes.
+One co-executor can make decisions in the estate.
 The law sees each co-executor as one entity, so if one co-executor acts on duty or makes a decision, it reflects as if all did the action.
-This does not always end up so well.
-It is crucial to retain a check and balance between all co-executors, as acting without the consent of other co-executors can end up in a conflict, which can end up with the court reversing the co-executor’s decision.
+This does not always end up so well, as it can lead to a decision that the other co-executor does not approve.
+It is crucial for the co-executors to maintain a relationship of communication and cooperation.
+Acting without the consent of other co-executors can end up in a conflict, which can end result in litigation and possibly in the court reversing a co-executor’s decision.